fplmarques/pipeStructure/README.md

 **-i** String specifying the input file, which is the output file from [CLUMP](https://rosenberglab.stanford.edu/clumpp.html) containing individual Q-matrix (_e.g.,_ _K*-combined-merged.txt_ )

 #### Opitional
-**-o**;&nbsp;&nbsp; String specifying a text file containing in each line the sample name in the order the user expects the stacked assignment barplots to follow (see example below).
+**-o**;&nbsp;&nbsp;String specifying a text file containing in each line the sample name in the order the user expects the stacked assignment barplots to follow (see example below).

 **-t** String specifying a table separated file (*.tsv) containing two columns.
 Each row should have the name of the sample separated by a TAB from the name you want to be used in the translation (see example below).